ellyjj1/Expense_tracker_backend/README.md

    - Serializes the transaction data into JSON format for communication with the frontend.

 3. **PostgreSQL**:
-   - The database used for production deployment (on platforms like Heroku or Vercel).
+   - The database used for production deployment (on neon, which is free).
    - Stores all transaction data in a structured format.

 4. **SQLite**: